-Blockchain is the technology that makes Bitcoin possible, providing a trustless environment where transactions happen without the need for a third party to independently manage and verify both sides.
+Blockchain is the technology that makes Bitcoin possible, providing a trustless environment where transactions happen without the need for a third party to independently manage and verify both stored in a chain of blocks.
+So, rather than having a database that is held on one server, in one location, this database is spread across multiple locations - with participators maintaining their own synchronized copy.